shihabmridha/shihabmridha.github.io/content/about.md

 description = ""
 draft = false
 slug = "about"
 summary = "I am Shihab, working as a software engineer.
 I like NodeJS and Golang a lot.
 System design and architecture enthusiast.
-NoSQL, Distributed system fanboy. " title = "About" type = "page"
+NoSQL, Distributed system fanboy." title = "About" type = "page"
 +++